 Before you rush out and move all your savings into that one bank with the highest interest rate, you need to think about how the CDIC coverage works and how it affects your deposits.

-The CDIC coverage is limited to $100,000 per depositor in each insured category at a member institution.
+Why?
+Because the CDIC coverage is limited to $100,000 per depositor in each insured category at a member institution.

-The strategies presented in this post are for deposits held at a CDIC member institution.
+The strategies presented post are for deposits held at a CDIC member institution.
 Similar strategies can be used for the banks or credit unions insured by a provincial deposit insurer, with slight modifications.

 The key to maximizing your CDIC protection is understanding how CDIC deposit insurance works.
 This means knowing which deposits are eligible for coverage, called “eligible deposits”, and the insured categories.